My daughters closet is quite small and difficult to organize, but today I will show you how I achieved this difficult task!

-My daughters closet is, to say the least on the small side.
+My daughters closet is, to say the least, on the small side.
 I Never really knew how to organize it because it was oddly long and very short and narrow.
-Her closet is on the other side of the attic stairs if that clues you in on its very specific size.
+Her closet is on the other side of the old attic stairs if that clues you in on its very specific size!

 Her closet is very narrow, but I knew a hanging basket would fit quite nicely.
 Plus, it would give the opportunity to put lots of basket in each slot to separate items like sweatshirts, cardigans, gymnastic leos, etc. My husband hung a wooden rod to the top of the closet and secured it to the wall with a few pieces of wood and some screws.
 We could have hung it from the closet rod where her clothes are hanging from, but didn’t want it to hang to the floor.
 I needed the floor space for more storage options.
 So we opted to hang it all the way up to the ceiling, leaving plenty of room at the bottom for storage.

-Something my daughter desperately needed in her room was more drawer storage to store things like her jewelry, nail polish, hats, etc. So I picked up this small drawer cabinet with 2 drawers and some plastic organizers to make sure everything stayed organized and had a specific place.
+Something my daughter desperately needed in her room was more drawer space to store things like her jewelry, nail polish, hats, etc. So I picked up this small cabinet with 2 drawers and some plastic organizers to make sure everything stayed organized and had a specific place.

 Each child has a bin in their closet filled with play clothes.
 When they get home from school they change out of their school clothes and put on play clothes for the rest of the day.
 These clothes are already ripped and stained so it doesn’t matter to me if they play hard in them.
 And as a bonus, their school clothes can sometimes be wore a few times before they need washing.
 They were really only worn for a few hours anyway.
 And of course their play clothes can certainly be worn a few times before they need washing as well.